uboslinux/ubos-docs/sphinx/glossary.rst

       major jumps.
 This allows user devices to be more up-to-date more of the time, and avoids often error-prone major upgrades.

+   Shepherd
+      The UBOS shepherd is the person who administers one or more devices running UBOS.
+These devices are called the flock.
+The Shepherd uses a USB stick, called the UBOS Staff, to configure the devices in the flock by booting the devices while the Staff has been inserted into the device's USB port.
+Configuration information picked up by the UBOS device will remain valid until the Shepherd reboots the device with the Staff present again.

    Site
       Short for website; all the apps and functionality at the same hostname, e.g. virtual host.
 Sites are referred to by :term:`siteids <siteid>`.